 At the end of every fiscal year, we look back to see the successful strides made the previous year.
-We attempt to review our strategic plan understand how to repeat success.
+We attempt to review our strategic plan to understand how to repeat success.

 Often times customers will tell me that last year was their best year yet.
 Their revenue peaked and they accomplished many wonderful things.
 This is no doubt an exciting feat.
 But when I ask them how they arrived at the finish line, the conversation goes a bit quiet.

-When you add the question “how do you plan to repeat the success again?”, the conversation grows even quieter.
+When you add the question “How do you plan to repeat the success again?”, the conversation grows even quieter.

 Unfortunately, this is the case in many organizations.
 Individuals and teams can tell you WHAT projects or initiatives they accomplished.
 They can add on WHAT KPIs/goals they achieved.
 But they cannot pinpoint which activities led to success.

 Often it boils down to a “rising tide floats all boats” explanation.

 This works for a single year, or maybe a few successful years.
 To identify patterns and deliberately repeat success, activities, and outcomes must be connected.